pavoltravnik/maxims-of-law/maxims-of-law.md

 Non in legendo sed in intelligendo leges consistunt.
 The laws consist not in being read, but in being understood.
 8 co.
 167.

-Non Licet quod dispendio licet.
+Non licet quod dispendio licet.
 That which is permitted only at a loss, is not permitted to be done.
 Co.
 Litt.
 127.

 Non nasci, et natum mori, pari sunt.
 Not to be born, and to be dead born, is the same.